mzeidenberg/spring24_2433_website/content/home/syllabus.md

 ## Quizzes and Exam

-Starting in week 2, there will be weekly in-person, in-class quizzes that will take up the 20 minutes the end of class.
+Starting in week 2, there will be weekly in-person, in-class quizzes that will take up the 20 minutes at the end of class.
 These will be implemented using Brightspace, the Respondus Lockdown Broswer, and Ed Lassons.
 You may not take these quizzes remotely.
 Each quiz will focus on the most recent material covered in class, typically from the week before, although

 You may bring five printed or handwritten pages of notes to each quiz.
 You may not use any other devices other than the computer that the Lockdown Browser is running on,